allinkdev/JetpointTemplate/README.md

 # Jetpoint Template

 An example of a simple wrapper I wrote for Jetty to serve endpoints.
-I've descided to call it "Jetpoint".
+I've decided to call it "Jetpoint".
 Sounds cool, right?

 ## Features